JahnaviSrividya/t-SNE-for-images/README.md

 ## This repo:
-This repository utilizes t-SNE to reduce the dimensionality of an image to 2D, and visualise the classification of images with the reduced dimensionality.
+This repository utilizes t-SNE to reduce the dimensionality of an image to 2D, and visualise the clustering of images with the reduced dimensionality.
 The image dataset used here is the UCI ML handwritten digits dataset available in sklearn.datasets as load_digits.